 Kava is a plant traditionally used as an intoxicating beverage by the indigenous people of the South Pacific.
-Kava can also be used to treat anxiety, stress, insomnia, and other disorders.
-However, high doses of kava can cause liver damage and should not be taken in combination with alcohol or other psychotropic medications.
-Read on to learn more about the health benefits and side effects of kava.
+Kava can also be used to help with anxiety, stress, insomnia, and other disorders.
+However, high doses of kava may cause liver damage and the plant should not be taken in combination with alcohol or other psychotropic medications.
+Read on to learn more about the potential health benefits and side effects of kava.

 Kava (Piper methysticum) extract is traditionally prepared from a combination of kava root and water and is commonly used as a psychotropic beverage in the South Pacific.

 Kava tea, kava root extract, and capsules generally produce mild effects, while tinctures and powders are stronger.
 Kava paste produces the strongest effects, since the product is highly concentrated.

 Importantly, several cases of liver damage and even death from taking kava (possibly due to the presence of the root and stem peelings in the kava product, instead of only the peeled root) have been reported.
 For this reason and its potential for abuse, kava is banned in Europe, the UK, and Canada [1, 2].

 - Kavalpyrones (methysticin, dihydromethysticin, yangonin, dihydrokavain, and kavain) produce muscular relaxation and calming effect.

 - Chalcones (flavokawain A, B, and C) have potential antioxidant, anti-inflammatory, antimicrobial, and anticancer effects.

 Kavain and methysticin block sodium ion channels, leading to a decrease in cell excitability.
 By blocking sodium channels, kavain also reduces excitatory neurotransmitter release.
 Kavain and methysticin decrease stimulatory pathways, possibly leading to a calming effect [5, 6, 7].